vitamin-nn/tcp_pow/README.md

-# Example of TCP server with POW anti-spam defence
+# Example of TCP server with POW anti-spam defence (Hashcash algorithm)
 ## Running
 1. run server by ```make up-server```
 2. run client (in different terminal window) by ```make up-client```